Grégory Mermoud

 Product Development

-I co-architected and lead the development of 5 key products at Cisco:
+I co-architected and lead the development of 4 key products at Cisco:

-• Predictive Networks (2022) is the core technology underpinning two products ( ThousandEyes WAN Insights , Cisco SD-WAN Analytics ) that brought for the first time learning capabilities to enterprise networks and the Internet.
+• Predictive Networks (2022) is the core technology underpinning several products (e.g., ThousandEyes WAN Insights , Cisco SD-WAN Analytics ) that brought for the first time learning capabilities to enterprise networks and the Internet.
 Routers proactively redirect application traffic away from paths that have a high probability of experiencing disruptions, thereby improving significantly the application experience of the end user.
 See Predictive Networks at Cisco for further details about the technology.

 • Cisco AI Network Analytics (2019) is a cloud-based machine learning platform that provides visibility and learns from 2500+ enterprise networks across the world.
 Upon its launch, the product was the first one to perform adaptive, ML-driven network assurance.
 See this blog post for further details.